 Apnea (not breathing) of prematurity is a pause in breathing that lasts for 20 seconds or more in an infant born before 37 weeks of gestation who is not known to have any underlying disorder that causes apnea.

 Several important mental health disorders, such as depression, anxiety disorders, and eating disorders, often start during childhood and adolescence.
-Schizophrenia and related mental health disorders (sometimes referred to as psychotic disorders) are much less common.
-When they do occur, they typically start anytime during the middle of adolescence through young adulthood (into a person's mid-30s).
 Some disorders, such as autism, start only during childhood.

 Few children make it through their first years without minor concerns.
 Crying, problems with feeding, rashes, and an occasional fever are common.
-These become health concerns only when they are extreme—for example, when children cry too much, when they are not growing well ( All.see page Failure to Thrive), or when they have high fevers that do not go away.
+These become health concerns only when they are extreme—for example, when children cry too much, when they are not growing well (see Failure to Thrive), or when they have high fevers that do not go away.
 Most childhood problems are not severe.

 Muscular dystrophies are a group of inherited muscle disorders in which one or more genes needed for normal muscle structure and function are defective, leading to muscle weakness of varying severity.
 Muscle fibers appear deteriorated (dystrophic) when viewed under a microscope.
 Facioscapulohumeral dystrophy is the most common form of muscular dystrophy.
 Duchenne muscular dystrophy and Becker muscular dystrophy are the second most common forms.
 Duchenne muscular dystrophy is a more severe form.
 Becker muscular dystrophy is closely related to Duchenne dystrophy but starts later in a child's life and causes milder symptoms.